MachineLearningLifeScience/poli-baselines/src/poli_baselines/solvers/bayesian_optimization/alebo/readme.md

-This solver runs on Ax.
-The environment of which you can find [in the core.utils.ax folder](../../../core/utils/ax/environment.ax.yml).
+This solver used to run on the default Ax environment, but in it was dropped in `v0.4.1`.
+We now pin the version of Ax to be `v0.4.0`.